KohinaTheCat/U-Impactify/doc/sprint0/PB.md

    - Instructor should be able to see every student’s individual progress and submission
    - Instructor should be able to adjust the visibility of the assessment to the student after it is completed

-9.  **As a User, I want to be able to live stream, so that students can view my shared content.**
+8.  **As a Student, I want to watch Pre-recorded lectures by the instructor, so that I can learn and progress in the course.**

-    Story Points: 13
+    Story Points: 8
     Priority: 3

    ###### Acceptance Criteria:

-   - A user who is given privilege is able to stream to the classroom
-   - Instructor can share whiteboard, that allows students to collaborate
-   - Students and Instructors can communicate through chat integrated within the livestream
+   - Student should be able to watch pre-recorded videos that the instructor has posted

+9. **As a Instructor, I want to upload pre-recorded lectures so that I can share it with the course.**

+    Story Points: 5
+    Priority: 3

+   ###### Acceptance Criteria:

+   - Instructor should be able to upload a video (pre-recorded lecture) which can be seen on the course page

 10. **As a User, I want to be able to drop a course if I am not satisfied, so that I have the ability to choose what I want to learn.**